Beliefs

 7. Respect for the interdependent web of all existence of which we are a part.

-Many congregations including this one have adopted the following 8th principle: Journeying toward spiritual wholeness by working to build a diverse multicultural Beloved Community by our actions that accountably dismantle racism and other oppressions in ourselves and our institutions.
+Many congregations including this one had adopted the following 8th principle: Journeying toward spiritual wholeness by working to build a diverse multicultural Beloved Community by our actions that accountably dismantle racism and other oppressions in ourselves and our institutions.

 Top of Page